-September 29 from 6:30 – 8:00pm in the DtBHS Chorus room 143.
+September 19 from 6:30 – 8:00pm.
 We’ll cover the college application process including creating a college list, application deadlines, the Common Application, Naviance, letters of recommendation, NCAA requirements, financial aid/FAFSA, college admission tests (SAT/ACT), and final decision deadlines.
 Other post-secondary options including GAP year, Apprenticeships, Military enlistment are also discussed.

-The Free Application for Federal Student Aid (FAFSA) opens on October 1st.
+The Free Application for Federal Student Aid (FAFSA) opens on December1st.
 Take some time with your parents/guardians to fill this out.
 You will both need separate email addresses to do this.
 We will have a FAFSA support night with VSAC pro Soren Dews.

 6. COLLEGE VISITS

-We typically tell students to go visit colleges right now, but that may not be possible at most campuses (though it is in Vermont) during this time.
-However, there are some great virtual tour sites where you can get a taste of what colleges look like from your home.
+We typically tell students to go visit colleges as soon as you are able.
+In addition, there are some great virtual tour sites where you can get a taste of what colleges look like from your home.

 You will also be receiving weekly emails throughout the semester from BHS Counseling regarding virtual visits from college admissions representatives.
 The schedule for these visits are updated daily on the school website on the school counseling calendar.
 Be on the lookout for schools you may be interested in and take the opportunity to speak with a representative from those schools!